+where $U_2^*$ is as defined in \eqref{def: U 2 star}.
 Since the optimal decision rules remain unchanged if a constant $C$ is added to both $Y_1$ and $Y_2$, in what follows, unless otherwise mentioned, we assume that $Y_1,Y_2>C$ for some $C>0$.
 This trick was also used in \cite{zhao2015}.

 \begin{remark}[Uniqueness of $d_1^*$ and $d_2^*$] It is worth noting that $d_1^*$ and $d_2^*$ defined in \eqref{def: d1 and d2 star} may not be unique because they are allowed to take any value in $\{\pm 1\}$ at the boundary.
 To elaborate on this further, suppose some $H_2$ satisfies